 We raise our own chickens on the farm for laying eggs.
 We have two flocks and all our birds are heritage breeds that thrive on pasture in this region.
-On the farm we have the following breeds: Araucana, Barred Rock, Speckled Sussex, Rhode Island Red, Black Australorp, Cochins, Bantam Old English and Bantam Mille Fleur.
+On the farm we have the following breeds: Dominicker, Araucana (blue eggs), Barred Rock, Rose Comb Brown Leghorn (white eggs), Welsummer (deep brown eggs), Bantam Old English and Bantam Mille Fleur (small, but excellent eggs).

 We have nearly 250 layers on the farm.
 Our hens lay eggs year round, though production tends to slow down twice a year during the winter and summer.
 Eggs are collected throughout the day.

 Our chickens are raised outside on pasture in two mobile coops built on old hay wagons.
 They are managed with intensive rotational grazing and follow behind our cows or sheep and goats.
 They get moved to fresh pasture every week and are an important part of the rotational grazing system.

 During the coldest, snowy weeks they are moved into one of our large greenhouses which is set up so they have room to roost and forage happily until spring.

 Pasture raised chickens benefit from having access to fresh grass, legumes, native plants, insects, and an open living environment where they can scratch, peck, and be chickens.
 The chickens are fed organic, soy-free grain from Green Mountain Feeds in Vermont and also get produce from the farm.

 We never give our animals antibiotics, hormones or feed them GMOs.